 Steve Perry performed his last show with Journey on Nov.
 3, 1991, at an all-star concert to honor late promoter Bill Graham.
-The performance came almost five years after Perry’s last full concert with the band, on Feb.
+The show came almost five years after Perry's last full concert with the band, on Feb.
 1, 1987.

 The reunited group got together to pay tribute – along with other artists who got their start in the San Francisco scene, including Carlos Santana, the Grateful Dead and Crosby, Stills, Nash & Young – in Golden Gate Park.
 Graham died in a helicopter crash on Oct.
 25.